puppetlabs/puppet-rfc/arm-4.heredoc/heredoc.md

 line just before the end tag) by starting the end tag with a minus '-'.
 When a '-' is used this is the indentation position.

+    0.........1.........2.........3.........4.........5.........6
+    $a = @END
+      This line will not be terminated by a new line -END
-\$a = @END
+    $b = @END
       This line will not be terminated by a new line

-  -END

-\$b = @END

-  This line will not be terminated by a new line

       |- END

 This is equivalent to:

-\$a =  '  This line will not be terminated by a new line'
+    $a =  '  This line will not be terminated by a new line'

-\$b =  'This line will not be terminated by a new line'
+    $b =  'This line will not be terminated by a new line'

 It is allowed to have whitespace between the - and the tag, e.g.

+    0.........1.........2.........3.........4.........5.........6
-\$a = @END
+    $a = @END
       This line will not be terminated by a new line
       - END

 Spaces allowed in the tag
 -------------------------

 Spaces are allowed in the tag name when the form is ", ', or %

+    0.........1.........2.........3.........4.........5.........6
-\$a = @"Verse 8 of The Raven"
+    $a = @"Verse 8 of The Raven"

-  Then this ebony bird beguiling my sad fancy into smiling,

-  By the grave and stern decorum of the countenance it wore,

-  \`Though thy crest be shorn and shaven, thou,' I said, \`art sure no craven.
+      Then this ebony bird beguiling my sad fancy into smiling, By the grave and stern decorum of the countenance it wore, `Though thy crest be shorn and shaven, thou,' I said, `art sure no craven.

-  Ghastly grim and ancient raven wandering from the nightly shore -

-  Tell me what thy lordly name is on the Night's Plutonian shore!'
+      Ghastly grim and ancient raven wandering from the nightly shore - Tell me what thy lordly name is on the Night's Plutonian shore!'

-  Quoth the raven, \`Nevermore.'
+      Quoth the raven, `Nevermore.'
       | Verse 8 of The Raven

 Multiple Heredoc on the same line
 ---------------------------------

-It is possible to use more than one heredoc on the same line as in this example.
+It is possible to use more than one heredoc on the same line as in this
+example:

     foo(@FIRST, @SECOND)
       This is the text for the first heredoc
         FIRST
       This is the text for the second
         SECOND

 If however, the line is broken like this:

     foo(@FIRST,
     @SECOND)

-Then the heredocs must appear in this order
+Then the heredocs must appear in this order:

     foo(@FIRST,
       This is the text for the first heredoc
       FIRST
     @SECOND)
       This is the text for the second
       SECOND

 Additional semantics
 --------------------

-The @tag is equivalent to a right value (i.e. a string), only that its content begins on the next line not already consumed heredoc text.
+The `@tag` is equivalent to a right value (i.e. a string), only that its content begins on the next line not already consumed heredoc text.
 The shuffling around of the text is a purely lexical exercise.

 Thus, it is possible to continue the heredoc expression, e.g. with a method call.

-\$a = @END.upcase
+    $a = @END.upcase
       I am not shouting.
 At least not yet...
       | END

 Combining heredoc with inline template
 ======================================